 Continue past the Ecce Homo Arch and Walk the Stations of the Cross along the Via Dolorosa from the Pretorium to the Church of the Holy Sepulchre.
 Pause at the Lutheran Chapel of the 8th Station where Jesus spoke to the Daughters of Jerusalem, the Ethiopian Monastic Village, the Roman Cistern, Josef of Aramethea’s Tomb and the Arab Market of the Jaffa Gate.

-JERUSALEM FROM HOLOCAUST TO REVIVAL NEW CITY OF JERUSALEM, JERUSALEM MOUNTAINS
+Day 5 JERUSALEM FROM HOLOCAUST TO REVIVAL NEW CITY OF JERUSALEM, JERUSALEM MOUNTAINS

-Travelling through the Jerusalem mountains we come to the village of Ein Karem, birthplace of John the Baptist.
-Walk through the alleyways of this pictorial old village to the Garden of the Sisters of Zion, the place of Mary’s Magnificat.
+Travelling through the Jerusalem mountains we come to the village of Ein Karem, the birthplace of John the Baptist.
+Walkthrough the alleyways of this pictorial old village to the Garden of the Sisters of Zion, the place of Mary’s Magnificat.
 Drive through the Jerusalem Forest Nature Reserve to the Amiel Forest located nearby Zorah, the hometown of Samson the Hero (Judges 13:2) where you will have the opportunity to plant an olive tree.
 Overnight in Jerusalem.
 B

-Day 6 JERUSALEM / SEA OF GALILEE JORDAN RIVER AND THE DEAD SEA, IN THE FOOTSTEPS OF CHRIST AND JOHN THE BAPTIST IN THE JUDEAN WILDERNESS
+Day 6 JERUSALEM / SEA OF GALILEE / JORDAN RIVER AND THE DEAD SEA, IN THE FOOTSTEPS OF CHRIST AND JOHN THE BAPTIST IN THE JUDEAN WILDERNESS

 Drive to Bethpage where Jesus mounted the white ass to fulfill the ancient prophecy (Matt.
 21:1-5) and Bethany (the house of Mary and Martha and the Tomb of Lazarus) to the Judean Wilderness.
 View the Good Samaritan Inn and walk along the cliffs of Wadi Kelt to enjoy the panoramic view of the Ein Kelt cascade and the Saint George Monastery (Elijah’s Cave).
 Continue to the Jordan Valley to see the Oasis of Jericho, the lowest and most ancient city in the world.
 View the Mount of Temptation, ancient Tel Jericho and the City Walls (Josh.2-6, Mark 10:46, Luke 19:1), Zacheus Tree and Elisha’s Spring.
 Head for the Jordan River, the place of the Baptism of Christ, the Ascension of Elijah the Prophet and enter the place of the Holy Ark to the Promised Land.

-SEA OF GALILEE BEAUTITUDES AND MIRACLES IN THE PUBLIC MINISTRY OF CHRIST
+Day 7 SEA OF GALILEE BEATITUDES AND MIRACLES IN THE PUBLIC MINISTRY OF CHRIST